The Best Open Back Headphones for Mixing and Mastering

 The Sennheiser HD 660S is the successor to the HD 650 studio headphones.
 It shares several similarities with its 600 series siblings, but with refinements that make it good for critical listening.

-The bass is tight but not too boomy, so those who are used to bass-heavy monitors or closed back headphones may find it lacking.
-The midrange and treble have just the right boosts and cuts to be pleasing, without being too flattering or overwhelming.
-This neutral sound combined with its open-back design help reduce ear fatigue, even when used for long sessions.
+The bass is tight but not too boomy, so those who are used to bass-heavy monitors or the best closed back headphones may find it lacking.
+The midrange and treble have just the right boosts and cuts to be pleasing without being too flattering or overwhelming.
+This neutral sound, combined with its open-back design, helps reduce ear fatigue, even when used for long sessions.

 If you want a more "fun" sounding HD 600 to check your midrange and treble balance, especially with denser mixes, the Sennheiser HD 660S is an exciting treat for the ears that still remains critical enough to expose flaws in your mix.